jsummers/imageworsener/readme.txt

    it allows for a large number of options to exist, without much trouble.
    Note that you will not get any warnings if you use an unrecognized option.
    Options:
-    "bmp:version": The BMP file version to write.
+    "bmp:version=<n>": The BMP file version to write.
 Currently supports "2" (Windows BMP v2, also known as OS/2 BMP v1), and "3" (the default; the standard version that's compatible with almost everything), and "5" (supports transparency).
+    "jpeg:quality=<n>": libjpeg-style quality setting to use if a JPEG file is written.
+Default is (probably) 75.
+    "jpeg:arith":  When writing a JPEG file, use arithmetic coding instead of Huffman coding.
+This reduces the file size by about 5 to 10% for free, but many image viewers don't support JPEG files with arithmetic coding.

  -includescreen
  -noincludescreen